kleene-project/docs/run/network/ipnet.md

 ```

 That's it!
 Now we can connect containers to it.
 Using the `klee run` command we
 can connect a container on-the-fly.
-For instance, creating a container using the
+For instance, to create a container with the
-ipnet network-driver, connecting it to our new network, and running `ifconfig`:
+ipnet network-driver, connecting it to the new network, and runing `ifconfig` within the
+container do as follows:

 ```console
 $ klee run -l ipnet -n testnet FreeBSD ifconfig